ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

          NAME                                STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS                AGE persistentvolumeclaim/busybox-pvc   Bound    pvc-c732e5fe-daaf-4c4d-99dd-462e04c18412   5Gi        RWO            ocs-storagecluster-ceph-rbd   77s

+    If you run the same command on the secondar cluster, the output should indicate that the Pods and PVCs are not deployed.

+         No resources found in busybox-sample namespace.

     **Note**: While creating the application, there is an field where you need provide values for **PVC label selector**, ensure that you select lables that will deploy the application only on the primary cluster.